-- The number of credit hours transferred should not exceed 66% (2/3rds) of the Bachelor Degree requirements, where the minimum study duration for a transferred student is two academic semesters and a minimum of 30 credit hours.
+- 1. The number of credit hours transferred should not exceed 66% (2/3rds) of the Bachelor Degree requirements, where the minimum study duration for a transferred student is two academic semesters and a minimum of 30 credit hours.
 Courses with a grade less than C are not transferred. - 2.
 The number of credit hours required in order to be transferred cannot be less than the number of the credit hours of the equivalent course. - 3.
 The course is equivalent to only one course. - 4.
-An official and approved academic transcript is required to verify the student's successful completion of the course.
+An official and approved academic transcript is required to verify the student's successful completion of the course. - 5.
+The equivalence of courses from academic degrees (previously obtained by the student) that are similar to the current academic degree in which the student has been enrolled is strictly prohibited.